-- Arc Villains: The Karo are shaping up to be this.
-So far, the Kyuranger have battled each one in turn.
+- Arc Villains: The Karos, at least initially.
+The Kyuranger have battled each one in turn.
 Unlike most Super Sentai Arc Villains whose arcs last at least ten or more episodes, the Kyuranger have dealt with the Kuro for five or six episodes before finally defeating them.
 Justified in a way as it is said there are 88 of them.

 - Elite Mook: Tsuyoindaver.
 It's "tsuyoi" (strong) + Indaver.

 - Evil Overlord: While naturally their leader counts, all the monsters of the week are this.
 Each Daikaan rules a planet in the name of the Empire as magistrates.
 As Gammetsui shows, this typically involves ruling with an iron fist.

 - Evil Is Petty: some of the Daikaans have Immature, though mean-spirited means, of keeping the populace in check, like keeping people from enjoying birthdays and luxuries that seem a bit impractical for a major political empire, even one that's PROUD of it's cruelty like Jark Matter.